 - Add a pinch of onion powder in addition to garlic powder.

 Can you make spicy deviled eggs ahead of time?

 Yes, you can.
 You can keep them in the fridge, in an airtight container, for up to 3 days.
 But they are best when freshly made.

 I typically publish a new recipe once or twice per week.
 Want the new recipes in your inbox?
 Subscribe!

 - Spoon the yolk mixture into the egg white halves.
 Sprinkle with smoked paprika.
-Top each egg half with a jalapeno slice.
-Serve.
+Serve immediately, or refrigerate until ready to serve and up to three days.